weaveworks/weave/site/how-it-works.md

 such as OpenSSL where the library and its APIs are vast in size, poorly documented, and easily used wrongly.

-There are some similarities between Weave's crypto and [TLS](https://tools.ietf.org/html/rfc4346).
+There are some similarities between weave's crypto and [TLS](https://tools.ietf.org/html/rfc4346).
 We do not need to cater for multiple cipher suites, certificate exchange and other requirements emanating from X509, and a number of other features.
 This